Can I Eat Expired Rum Extract Imitation Commercially Bottled?

 Expert Source

 "According to USDA guidelines, rum extract imitation commercially bottled should be stored in a cool, dark place away from heat sources and direct sunlight.
-It is recommended to use the product within 6 months to maintain optimal flavor and quality."
+It is recommended to use the product within 6 months for optimal flavor and quality."

 ⚠️Spoiled Rum Extract Imitation Commercially Bottled